Run surveys. Get insights. Unlock growth.

 Build a customer-centric culture

 You read it right.
-To create a truly exceptional customer experience, you have to look in the same direction company-wide, or in other words, eat your own dog food. 🍗
+To create a truly exceptional customer experience, your entire company has to look in the same direction, or in other words, eat your own dog food. 🍗

 • Lead by example—get your C-levels on board.
-They should be the primary ambassadors of how great customer experience helps your company reach business goals.
+They should be the primary ambassadors, demonstrating how great customer experience helps your company reach business goals.

 • Support your customer-facing teams with training and mentorship programs.
-Teach people what it means to put the customer first and provide regular feedback.
+Teach your staff what it means to put the customer first and provide regular feedback.

 • Become customer-obsessed.
 Take the example of Preply—one of its North Star metrics is NPS, a core CX metric.
 Centering their business and product decisions around customer needs aligns teams toward the same goal of providing a great language learning experience.

-• Make the voice of customer feedback programs a company thing.
-For example, share it with the whole organization by connecting your surveys to Slack.
-Make your customer feedback to life, making it more than just another row in a spreadsheet.
+• Make the voice-of-customer feedback programs a company thing.
+One example could be sharing feedback with the whole organization by connecting your surveys to Slack.
+Bring your customer feedback to life, turning it into more than just another row in a spreadsheet.

 Develop a vision